 The Bank’s systems for managing costs are improving.
 The Bank had become used to its budget increasing each year as its responsibilities expanded.
 In 2017-18, the new finance director introduced more challenge around budgets and each business area needed to identify cost savings.
 However, the Bank needs to further strengthen its ability to monitor and manage performance and costs.

 The Bank’s budget cap will quickly put pressure on it to make sustainable savings.
 The Bank expects to manage cost pressures of £11.5 million within Central Services in 2018-19.
 In the longer term, the Bank estimates that its five Central Service projects could achieve a sustainable reduction in its operating costs of £9 million a year in 2020-21 and £15 million a year from 2021-22.
 Further work is needed to estimate savings for all the Bank’s initiatives and to make adequate allowances for risks to the cost and speed of delivery.

-Based on the evidence we have seen, the Bank is moving in the right direction.
-But it needs to step through the changes needed firmly and expeditiously, bringing its people with it, if it is to deliver value for money from its Central Services.
+The Bank is moving in the right direction to deliver value for money from its Central Services.
 Change will require investment, time, sustained leadership and support from across the Bank.
-It will need to bear down on its existing costs as much as possible if it is to find the headroom needed for investment and live within its self-imposed spending cap.
+The Bank will need to reduce existing costs as much as possible if it is to find the resources needed for investment and to live within the Bank’s self-imposed spending cap.

 “The Bank of England has rightly recognised that its Central Services need reform and has started to take action.
 However, the Bank should not underestimate the scale of change required.
 Improvements will only be possible if staff across the Bank are encouraged to embrace a more cost-conscious culture.”Amyas Morse, head of the NAO